Looking for support for your finance function? Book a time with an expert.

 2. Profitability Ratios: Are You Actually Making Money?

-Essential Profitability Ratios:
+Important Profitability Ratios:

-• Net Profit Margin: Net Income ÷ Revenue
+• Net Profit Margin = Net Income ÷ Revenue

 • Return on Assets (ROA): Net Income ÷ Average Total Assets

-• Gross Profit Margin: (Revenue - COGS) ÷ Revenue
+• Gross Profit Margin = (Revenue - COGS) / Revenue

 3. Solvency Ratios: Can You Handle Long-Term Debt?